EASE THE FINANCIAL AND EMOTIONAL BURDENS OF DIVORCE OR SEPARATION

 - You schedule your sessions.
 You are not restricted by a crowded court calendar, so the process can move at your pace.

-- You can start to build a cooperative co-parenting relationship with your former spouse.
+- You can start to build a cooperative co-parenting relationship with your soon to be former spouse.